Aaryan-R-S/Canvas-Projects-Proximity-Graph/README.md

 ![Product Name Screen Shot][product-screenshot]

-This is a Collision game developed using HTML Canvas and served as a static webpage using GitHub pages.
+This is a Proximity Simulation developed using HTML Canvas and served as a static webpage using GitHub pages.
 It is mind relaxing and fun-playing that really suit my needs.
 I usually play this to relax myself to make stress-free environment!

 ### Built With